Byron-Farrell/cpp-algorithms/LinkedList/README.md

 # Linked List

 One of the biggest downsides to C++ arrays is they have to be assigned a size when they are initialized.
 This means you have to know the exact size of the array you want to create.
 Assigning a size to an array might not be possible if you need the array to dynamically increase in size during runtime.
-You could create a massive array but this would be a waste of memory if the only 10% of the array is being used.
+You could create a massive array but this would be a waste of memory if only 10% of the array is being used.
 Vectors solve this issue but each time you add an element to the vector it allocates a new contiguous block of memory, inserts the new vector into this memory block and frees up the previous memory block.
 This causes a lot of overhead if you are inserting and deleting elements in the vector.

-Income linked lists to the rescue.
-Linked lists can dynamically add new nodes (*you can think of a node in a linked list as a element in an array*) and don't rewrite the nodes to a new memory block when a node is inserted of deleted.
+In come linked lists to the rescue.
+Linked lists can dynamically add new nodes (*you can think of a node in a linked list as an element in an array*) and don't rewrite the nodes to a new memory block when a node is inserted or deleted.

 **Array vs Linked List**
 | Array | Linked List |
 | ----- | ----------- |
 | test  | test1       |

-First lets have a look at how a linked list adds a new node.
+First, let's have a look at how a linked list adds a new node.

-1: When initialize the linked list two pointers to a node will be created and initialized to a `nullptr`.
-Start will be point to the first node in the linked list and end will point to the last node in the linked list.
+1: When initializing the linked list, two pointers to a node will be created and initialized to a `nullptr`.The `start` pointer variable will point to the first node in the linked list and the `end` pointer variable will point to the last node in the linked list.

-Lets create a empty linked list.
+Let's create an empty linked list.

 ```c++
 #include "includes/LinkedList.h"